carbonscott/rc/UltiSnips/thinking/vocabulary.md

 * Trial and Error;
 * Name a type -- a container for information organized;
 * Name sth belonged to a type and for users to call;
-	* Two things belonged to same type;
+	* Two things belonged to same type for instance;
-	* Identifiers are needed to distingush them when they are used;
+	* Identifiers are needed to distinguish them when they are used;